 It’s so hard to believe it’s almost back-to-school time!
 I’m fondly looking backing on a wonderful 2025 summer, which was kicked off in June with my students’ lovely recitals.
 It’s always amazing to see how much they progress and mature over the years.
 I said goodbye to one senior, Toni, whom I will miss so much.
 (But I’m so excited for her to attend an Ivy League university in the fall!)
 The recitals included performances of a Mozart Sonata for Violin & Piano, Bach’s E major Preludio, as well as tunes by Adele and ABBA.
 A wonderful variety of music!

-I ❤️ chamber music!
+I ❤️ chamber music

 I had a lovely “double header” evening of concerts recently when I performed Beethoven’s lovely “Spring” Sonata for Violin & Piano with Master’s student Hannah Pierre at George Mason University, immediately followed by a performance of the Brahms Piano Quintet at a senior community in Alexandria.
 Both such gorgeous and fun pieces of music!
 It’s been a great year performing some amazing chamber works including the Dvorak Piano Quintet, Shostakovich Piano Trio No. 2, and Beethoven’s String Quartet Op.
 59 No. 2.
 Looking forward to more!